If you want to try smoking pork ribs and other meat but don’t have a smoker yet, you can start by using what you have.

 - It must have a lid.
 A lid will keep the heat and the smoke inside the grill.

 - An internal thermometer.
-If your grill does not have a built-in thermometer, you will need to purchase a thermometer to monitor the internal temperature in the grill.
+If your grill does not have a built-in thermometer, you will need to purchase a thermometer to monitor the internal temperature of the grill.

-Before we get going on the method for smoking ribs on a charcoal grill, you will need a few supplies to make the process work.
+Before we get going on the method for smoking spare ribs on a grill, you will need a few supplies to make the process work.

 - Smoking wood.
 You will need some wood chips or smallish chunks of wood suitable for smoking.
 Some good options are hickory, applewood, cherry, or oak.